ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">One rule of thumb for maximizing <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> performance is that the way you&#39;d do something once is rarely the best way to do it 1000X</p>&mdash; David Robinson (@drob) <a href="https://twitter.com/drob/status/915987148515377152?ref_src=twsrc%5Etfw">October 5, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-At RStudio::Conf 2017, Hadley Wickham [discussed](https://robinsones.github.io/RStudio-Conference-Tips-and-Tricks/) how the bottleneck in writing code is usually thinking speed, not computational speed, and so you shouldn't prematurely worry about optimizing for performance but rather about making sure your code is clear.
-This holds true for the majority of my code, which I only need to run once.
-In this case, though, the point was to run the same code hundreds of times, so I need to start worrying about performance.
+At RStudio::Conf 2017, Hadley Wickham [discussed](https://robinsones.github.io/RStudio-Conference-Tips-and-Tricks/) how the bottleneck in writing code is usually thinking speed, not computational speed.
+Therefore, he advised that you shouldn't prematurely worry about optimizing for performance but rather about making sure your code is clear.
+In this case, though, the point was to run the same code hundreds of times, so I needed to start worrying about performance.

 ## Asking for help